maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 \- [Basic color schemes - Introduction to Color Theory][Color Theory]

 Wow, that quote certainly says something.
-Obviously a color scheme is powerful so to start let's choose a base color, and to do so I'm going to borrow from the techniques we used in the "[Choosing Typefaces][]" section of this chapter.
-Here is the list of adjectives I came up with:
+Obviously a color scheme is powerful so to start let's choose a base color, and to do so I'm going to borrow from a [technique][Adjectives] we used in the Font Family section of this chapter.
+Here is the list of adjectives used to choose a typeface:

 1. Clean
 2. Reliable